Deploy a sample app on the sandbox

 Get that cluster

 The very first step, if you haven't already done it, is to get over to the Developer Sandbox for Red Hat OpenShift page and get a free OpenShift cluster for yourself.
-You'll also be joining the Red Hat Developer Program if you aren't already a member, which provides access to some incredible benefits.
+You'll also be joining the Red Hat Developer Program if you aren't already a member, which provides some incredible benefits.

 Once you've secured your very own cluster, click Start using your sandbox to begin your future as shown in Figure 1.

 In this article, we'll explore two ways to build and deploy an application to your cluster.
-They are:

 - Build the application from source code